anuwu/DAGN-Blindtest/README.md

 4. Implemented SNR.
 Added another class called - 'NoPeak' - apart from the regular 'Single' or 'Double'.
 5. Added feature to send e-mail notifications for completion progress.

 The pipeline has been designed to run on the Google Colab environment.
 A lot of downloads is required for which Google's network will prove useful.
+Also there are form-fields that help to setup some variables necessary for running the pipeline.
 If you wish, you could also run it locally.
+Just ensure to assign legal values to the form variables.

 Steps to run the pipeline -
 1. In one way or another, clone the repository into a directory in your google drive.
 Note down this directory.